ArtSabintsev/Freedom/README.md

 ## About

-Freedom enables your application to open URLs in third-party browsers that your users have installed on their device.
+Freedom enables your app to open URLs in third-party browsers that your users have installed on their device.

 ### Currently Supported:
 - [Brave Browser](https://itunes.apple.com/us/app/brave-browser-fast-adblocker/id1052879175?mt=8)